-Another option is to get onto a Degree Apprenticeship in a relevant area.
+Another option is to get onto a Higher level or Degree Apprenticeship in a relevant area.

 You will need to start carefully planning which A levels you are going to study.
 IT based subjects at GCSE and A level would help you to stand out from the crowd.
 Then once you are studying for your A levels, you will need to start looking for suitable job vacancies, or applying to universities through UCAS.